My first experience with email was in 1987 whilst working for a major UK bank.

 This is the key point about end users being the last line of defence.
 All the sophisticated systems, while necessary, will not block all the malicious attacks.

 So, what’s the answer?
 More information?
 Education?
 What’s the best way to prevent clicking on or replying to a bad email?

 The second method of reinforcing behaviour is regular testing.
-Testing that is random, unannounced and looks like a phishing email.
-This is an extremely effective way to measure a company’s ‘Phish Prone Percentage’.
+Testing that is random, unannounced, and look like a phishing email.
+This is an extremely effective way to measure a company’s ‘Phish Prone Percentage’ (PPP).